square/javapoet/README.md

 ### Anonymous Inner Classes

-In the enum code, we used `Types.anonymousInnerClass()`.
+In the enum code, we used `TypeSpec.anonymousInnerClass()`.
 Anonymous inner classes can also be used in code blocks.
 They are values that can be referenced with `$L`:

 ```java